inancdericioglu/inancdericioglu.github.io/_posts/2018-6-3-Convolutional_Neural_Networks.md

 <img src="/assets/cnn_intro/color_image.png" alt="Color image in x-y space, with a depth of 3 for 3 RGB color channels."  width="600" >
 </p>

-To creat an image classifier, we need an algorithm that can look at these pixel values and classify this image as a car.
-We also want a classifier to be able to detect this car under varying ight conditions (at night or during a sunny day), and we want the classifier to generalize well, so that it can recognize a variety of cars in different environments and in different poses.
+To create an image classifier, we need an algorithm that can look at these pixel values and classify this image as a car.
+We also want a classifier to be able to detect this car under varying light conditions (at night or during a sunny day), and we want the classifier to generalize well so that it can recognize a variety of cars in different environments and in different poses.

 <p align="center">
 <img src="/assets/cnn_intro/var_cars.png" alt="Variety of images of a car in different scenarios."  width="600" >